Barbie (film): Plot

-With the assistance of Sasha, Weird Barbie, Allan, and the discontinued dolls, Gloria uses her knowledge from the real world to deprogram the Barbies from their indoctrination.
+Aided by Sasha, Weird Barbie, Allan, Writer Barbie and the discontinued dolls, Gloria uses her knowledge from the real world to deprogram the Barbies from their indoctrination.
 The Barbies then manipulate the Kens into fighting among themselves, which distracts them from enshrining male superiority into Barbieland's constitution, allowing the Barbies to regain power.
 Having now experienced systemic oppression for themselves, the Barbies resolve to rectify the faults of their previous society, emphasizing better treatment of the Kens and all outcasts.
 Barbie and Ken make amends, acknowledging their past mistakes.
 When Ken bemoans his lack of purpose without Barbie, she encourages him to find an autonomous identity.
-Barbie, who remains unsure of her own identity, meets with the spirit of Ruth Handler, Mattel co-founder and creator of the Barbie doll, who explains that Barbie's story has no set ending and her ever-evolving history surpasses her roots.
+Barbie, who remains unsure of her own identity, meets with the ghost of Ruth Handler, Mattel co-founder and creator of the Barbie doll, who explains that Barbie's story has no set ending and her ever-evolving history surpasses her roots.

 After bidding goodbye to the other dolls and Mattel executives, Barbie decides to become human again and return to the real world.
 Sometime later, Gloria, her husband, and Sasha take Barbie, now going by the name "Barbara Handler", to her first gynecologist appointment.